Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Acknowledgments

 \section{Acknowledgments}

-D. V. Senthilkumar acknowledges the supoport from SERB-DST Fast Track scheme for Young Scientists.
-M. Lakshmanan(M. L.) has been supported by the DST, Government of India sponsored IRHPA research project.
-M. L. has also been supported by a DST Ramanna Fellowship project and a DAE Raja Ramanna Fellowship.
+R. Suresh and D. V. Senthilkumar acknowledges the support from SERB-DST Fast Track scheme for Young Scientists.
+M. Lakshmanan (M. L.) has been supported by the DST, Government of India sponsored IRHPA research project.
+M. L. has also been supported by a DAE Raja Ramanna Fellowship.